publiccodenet/about/README.md

 ## Contributing

-Feel free to file Issues and Pull Requests with any suggestions about our organisation, improvements to our communications and so on.
+Please feel free to file Issues and Pull Requests with any suggestions about our organisation, improvements to our communications and so on.
+We can use the help!

 The only ones allowed to merge Pull Requests into `develop` or `master` are the members of the Directors of the Foundation For Public Code GitHub organisation (@publiccodenet/directors).